ThoughtWorksInc/developer-joyofenergy-java/README.md

 from the market by recording their customers' energy usage from their smart meters and recommending the best supplier to meet their needs.

-This codebase currently implements the logic for storing and fetching energy consumptions reading from a smart meter, as well as the logic to recommend the cheapest price plan for a particular household's energy consumption patterns.
+This codebase currently implements the logic for storing and fetching energy consumption readings from a smart meter, as well as the logic to recommend the cheapest price plan for a particular household's energy consumption patterns.

 >Unfortunately, as the codebase has evolved, it has gathered tech debt in the form of a number of code smells and some